Abdul Hamid Khan Bhashani: Early life and education

 Bhashani received his early education at his village paathshala, a traditional primary school.
 He was also a student of Mawlana Abdul Bari Chishti at his madrasa (est. c.
 1887) in Sirajganj.
 An orphaned Bhashani caught the attention of Syed Nasir ud-din Baghdadi, an Assam-based pir (lit.
 'Sufi preacher') who was on a sojourn in Sirajganj.
 Baghdadi took Bhashani with him as a talib-e-ilm (lit. 'disciple') when he returned to his base in Jaleswar, a locality on the Brahmaputra in the Goalpara district of Assam, in 1904.
-The Goalpara and Dhubri regions, both situated on the braided river Brahmaputra and would later be the scene of Bhashani's youthful political activism, constitute an interface between Bengal and Assam provinces with a Bangla-speaking Muslim majority population.
+The Goalpara and Dhubri regions, both situated on the braided river Brahmaputra, would later be the scene of Bhashani's youthful political activism, constituting an interface between the Bengal and Assam provinces with a Bangla-speaking Muslim majority population.
 The region was mostly forests, freshly cultivated by migrant peasants from Bengal.
-In Jaleswar, Baghdadi gave Bhashani lessons in Arabic, Urdu, Quran, Hadith, and Fiqh.
+In Jaleswar, Baghdadi gave Bhashani lessons in Arabic, Urdu, the Quran, Hadith, and Fiqh.
 Baghdadi sent Bhashani to Maulana Mahmud Hasan in Darul Uloom Deoband, an Islamic seminary in northern India, for higher studies in Islamic theology.

 Bhashani spent two years, from 1907 to 1909, in Deoband.
-He studied Quran and Hadith under Maulana Hussain Ahmad Madani.
+He studied the Quran and Hadith under Maulana Hussain Ahmad Madani.
 Dar-ul-Uloom Deoband, one of the two Muslim education trends in British India, founded by anti-British Muslim clerics, at that time was a hotbed of anti-British ideals.
 The other trend, based in Aligarh, used to be pro-British rule.
 Bhashani travelled around northern India.
 Impatient by nature, Bhashani's interest in politics and the human condition overrode theology.